Definition of Felony Battery

 Penalties for Felony Battery

-Felony Battery is classified as a third degree felony.
-Upon conviction, a defendant may be sentenced up to five years in prison or five years of probation, and may be assessed fines of up $5,000.00.
+Felony Battery is classified as a third degree felony, with penalties of up to five years in prison or five years of probation, and fines of up $5,000.00.

 Defenses to Felony Battery

-If you have been accused of Felony Battery, contact Hussein & Webber, PL for a free consultation.
-Our attorneys handle cases throughout Northeast and Central Florida.
+If you have been charged with Felony Battery in Jacksonville or the surrounding counties, contact Hussein & Webber, PL for a free consultation.